verbb/formie/docs/forms/save-continue-later.md

 This is especially useful on longer forms, multi-page forms, and any workflow where someone may need to stop and come back later.

-## Incomplete submissions
+## Incomplete Submissions

 Incomplete submissions are real saved records, not a separate content type.
 On multi-page forms, progress is saved as someone moves from one page to the next.
 Until the final step is completed, the submission stays incomplete.

 This happens whether or not you show a save button.
 It means you can review partial or abandoned submissions in the control panel, and it also gives Formie something to resume later.

-If `Automatic Submission State` is enabled on the form, someone returning to that form can continue their in-progress submission automatically.
+If **Restore In-Progress Submissions Automatically** is enabled on the form, someone returning to that form can continue their in-progress submission automatically.
 If it is disabled, the form starts fresh unless they open a resume link.

 Incomplete submissions are still different from completed submissions, so they are often handled differently for reporting, exports, follow-up, and cleanup.
-You can manage those records in [Statuses](/submissions/statuses).
+You can manage those records in [Statuses](/submissions/submission-statuses).

-## Save button and resume links
+## Save Button and Resume Links

 If you want someone to deliberately save their place, enable `Show Save Button` on the page where that option should appear.
 When someone uses it, Formie creates a resume link with a token tied to that in-progress submission.